viamrobotics/docs/docs/services/ml/deploy/_index.md

 ---

 The Machine Learning (ML) model service allows you to deploy [machine learning models](/services/ml/ml-models/) to your machine.
-This can mean deploying:
+You can deploy:

 - a model you [trained](/how-tos/deploy-ml/)
 - a model from [the registry](https://app.viam.com/registry) that another user has shared publicly
-- a model trained outside the Viam platform that you have uploaded to the registry privately or publicly
+- a model trained outside the Viam platform that you have uploaded to the [**MODELS** tab](https://app.viam.com/data/models) in the **DATA** section of the Viam app
 - a model trained outside the Viam platform that's already available on your machine

 After deploying your model, you need to configure an additional service to use the deployed model.
-For example, you can configure an [`mlmodel` vision service](/services/vision/) and a [`transform` camera](/components/camera/transform/) to visualize the predictions your model makes.
+For example, you can configure an [`mlmodel` vision service](/services/vision/) to visualize the predictions your model makes.

-## Available models
+## Available ML model service models

+You must deploy an ML model service to use machine learning models on your machines.
+Once you have deployed the ML model service, you can select an [ML model](#machine-learning-models-from-registry).

 {{<resources_svc api="rdk:service:mlmodel" type="ML model">}}